oskardotglobal/gottagofast-fabric/README.md

 ## Warning

-Do not leave the default values.
-Try using values as low as possible, since this might allow players to use speedhacks.
-The vanilla values are as follows:
+**From v1.1.0 onwards, this mod does nothing by default.
+The default config values are the vanilla values and as follows:**
 ```
 {
     "defaultMaxPlayerSpeed": 100.0,